defenseunicorns/compliance-auditor/docs/ns/framework.md

 props:
   - name: framework
     ns: https://docs.lula.dev/ns
-    value: Critical
+    value: impact-level-x
 ```

-This example would be for the specification of the "Critical" collection of Control Implementations.
+This example would be for the specification of the "Impact Level X" collection of Control Implementations.